How to Rebuild a Honda CBR 600 Rear Brake Master Cylinder

 Step 1.
 Remove the small cotter pin on the backside of the master cylinder with pliers.

 Step 2.
-Use your wrenches to break loose the pedal from the master cylinder.
+Break the pedal loose from the master cylinder.
 The bolt holding the pedal in place is located at the lower end of the master cylinder.

 Step 3.
 Use an open ended wrench at the top of the master cylinder to disconnect it from the main line that runs to the rear brake caliper.

-NOTE: Do not to lose the crush washers between the bolt and the master cylinder.
+NOTE: Don't lose the crush washers between the bolt and the master cylinder.

 Step 4.
-Use your 5mm Allen to remove the two bolts holding the protective plate in front of the master cylinder.
+Use a 5mm Allen to remove the two bolts holding the protective plate in front of the master cylinder.

 Disassembling the Master Cylinder